lilgallon/lil-playground/README.md

 But the best way to have caching for gradle in Github Workflows is to use [gradle build action](https://github.com/gradle/gradle-build-action).

-**CD:** Not started yet
+**CD:** It automatically builds the app when a tag is pushed on the repo.
+The tag as to respect a regex though.
+A github release will then be created with a changelog and the built artefacts.

 ### 1.3.
 Github projects

 All the tasks and issues will be traced using [Github Projects](https://github.com/users/lilgallon/projects/5).

 ### 1.4.
-Coroutines, Physics and LWGJL

-#### Challenge

-I need to learn more about Kotlin Coroutines and java threading in general.
-For Minecraft Modding development I also need to learn more about LWGJL.
-And I am interested in physics & mechanics.
-So why not learn about all these topics by coding an optimized physics engine using coroutines for parallel tasks?
-For rendering, I will use LWGJL.

-Note: This engine has to be simple.
-I won't dive straight in super complicated subjects.
-For now, it will only have rigid circles, where collision detection and resolution is relatively easy.
-The main goal is to be able to render a lot of these circles in a single scene.

-#### Solution

-Not started yet
+Coroutines

+I need to learn more about Kotlin Coroutines.
+The best way for it is to do heavy parallel tasks.
+There are two interested things to do:
+- Fractal Viewer
+- Simple Physics Engine

+I will use JavaFX, because the API is nice to use with Kotlin, and it's easy to code a GUI.
+It also has support to render scenes.